alanindra/baca-juga-cleaner/baca_juga_syntax.md

 ---

 This syntactic framework underpins the rule-based removal process for cleaning Indonesian news text data.
+The criteria, e.g. 1A are derived from empirical observation avaiable on [here](https://github.com/alanindra/baca-juga-cleaner/blob/main/analysis.ipynb).